What is AWS Kubernetes?

-Amazon EKS creates the Kubernetes master cluster, for instance.
+Amazon EKS creates the Kubernetes master node, for instance.
 It also configures service discovery and manages networking.
 Amazon EKS also integrates with several third-party apps and services.

 Amazon EKS also helps to manage the Kubernetes control plane.
 The control plane is what integrates your cluster with the cloud provider.
 A malfunctioning worker node is detected and deleted, then replaced with a new node.
 This helps ensure that your application services remain functional even if individual containers go down.

 There are a number of useful services for AWS Kubernetes available for EKS as well.
-There's AWS Identity Management, which manages authentication.
-There's also Elastic Load Balancing, which helps to distribute loads evenly across your pods.
+There's AWS Identity and Access Management, which manages authentication and authorization.
+There's also the Elastic Load Balancer, which helps to distribute loads evenly across your pods.

 It also helps to ensure that you're making the most of your resources.
-It uses a service called Cloud Map, which is a cloud resource discovery service in AWS.
+It uses a service called AWS Cloud Map, which is a resource discovery service.
 It names different application resources and makes sure their locations are updated and current.
 This makes sure that your network is always running at peak capacity.